Jvk1166z/kingpin/README.md

 &nbsp;
 ### What does permenent mean, you may ask?
 Yet again, very simple; ###

+&nbsp;
 Permenent is defined as anything that isn't easily removed without damage to whatever surface it's attached to.
 No shit.

+&nbsp;
+A list of things that are considered permenent:
+* Stickers that are not easily removed.
+* Papers that are duct taped on (fuck you).
+* Anything involving glue.
+Especially gorilla glue (ooh ooh ah ah).